vgari001/template-lab-01-intro-to-sct/README.md

 )
 ```

 The first function, `CMAKE_MINIMUM_REQUIRED`, sets the minimum version of CMake that can be used to compile this program.
-The function `ADD_EXECUTABLE` tells CMake to create a new exectuable named after the first parameter in that function, in this case `area_calculator`.
+The function `ADD_EXECUTABLE` tells CMake to create a new executable named after the first parameter in that function, in this case `area_calculator`.
 We then list all the `.cpp` files which need to be included in that executable.
 Earlier, we mentioned that CMake is built on top of `make`.
 To be more specific, it generates really good Makefiles.
-Run the following command from the terminal in order to generate a new make file to compile your program:
+Run the following command from the terminal in order to generate a new Makefile to compile your program:

 ```sh
 $ cmake3 .
 ```

-This command envokes the CMake build system in the local directory (where our CMakeLists.txt file is located). **Make sure you use the `cmake3` command and not just `cmake`**.
-Hammer has two version of CMake installed because of the tool sourcing we did at the beginning of the lab, and if you do not use the `cmake3` command you will get an error.
-If you are developing on your own machine will likely just use the `cmake` command, since you will only have one version of CMake installed.
-CMake should now have generated a new `Makefile` so execute the `Makefile` with the `make` command.
-You should see a nicely designed build percentage which will generate a new `area_calculator` executable.
+This command envokes the CMake build system in the local directory (where our CMakeLists.txt file is located).

+> Note: **Make sure you use the `cmake3` command and not just `cmake`**.
+Hammer has two versions of CMake installed because of the tool sourcing we did at the beginning of the lab, and if you do not use the `cmake3` command you will get an error.
+If you are developing on your own machine, you will likely just use the `cmake` command since you will only have one version of CMake installed.

+CMake should now have generated a new `Makefile`, so execute the `Makefile` with the `make` command.
+You should see a nicely-designed build percentage which will generate a new `area_calculator` executable.

 ```sh
 $ make